-1. Work with a group of your colleagues or classmates to specify and create a series of reports to accompany a database of student data such as the Roster Template database that you created in Lesson 7.
-Save the template with the set of reports.

-- 2. Open the Fall Roster 2007 database onto the Desktop. - Add a record - Change the address and phone # in an existing field - Arrange the records chronologically on date of birth - 3.
+- 1. Work with a group of your colleagues or classmates to specify and create a series of reports to accompany a database of student data such as the Roster Template database that you created in Lesson 6.
+Save the template with the set of reports. - 2.
+From the Work Files for Office 2010 folder on your USB drive, open the Roster 2008 database onto the Desktop. - · Add a record - Change the address and phone # in an existing field - Arrange the records chronologically on date of birth - 3.
 Create a new database (do not use a database you already created) on any topic of your choosing. - Design the fields (at least 10) to be included in the database - Save the empty database document - Add at least 20 records - Save the database document again - Prepare a report using just 5 of the fields in the database - Save the database with the report and send the database to your professor as an attachment in email - 4.
-Open the Birds database (in the Practice folder on your Work Disk) onto the Desktop. - Find all the birds that are blue and white - Find all the birds that have orange in their plumage - Arrange the birds in descending order (reverse alphabetical order-from Z to A) - 5.
-Complete the following exercise which will give you the opportunity to reinforce your understanding of Mail Merge and the Access database software.
-First, open a new database and name the database Missing Mystery.accdb
+Open the Birds database (in the Practice folder on your Work Disk) onto the Desktop. - Find all the birds that have blue, grey, green, or olive in their Color1 plumage - Arrange (Sort) the birds in descending order (reverse alphabetical order-from Z to A)-the Birds, not the Colors! - Prepare a report using just the following 5 fields in the database: Common Name, Family, Color1, Habitat, Count - Save the Birds database with the report and send the database to your professor as an attachment in email